 How does spam filtering work?

 Every message, inbound and outbound, is assigned a spam confidence level (SCL) based on the likelihood that the message is spam.
 Depending on the SCL, an inbound message may be relayed directly to the user’s Junk Email folder.
-On outbound messages, if the SCL indicates that a message is spam, it isn’t delivered, and the sender should receive a message, called a delivery status notification (DSN), telling them that the message couldn’t be delivered.
+All content-filtered messages are relayed to the user’s Junk Email folder by default.
+On outbound messages, if the SCL indicates that a message is spam, it is either routed through the high risk delivery pool, or it is bounced and not delivered.
+If the message isn’t delivered, the sender should receive a message, called a delivery status notification (DSN), telling them that the message couldn’t be delivered.

 Note Everyone in your organization can use delivery reports in Outlook Web App to check the delivery status of messages they’ve sent or received.
 For example, if someone has sent a message to five people, they can check the status of the delivery of that message to each person.
-When people need more help troubleshooting email delivery, they can send the delivery report to their admin to troubleshoot using the message trace tool in the Exchange admin center.
+When people need more help troubleshooting email delivery, they can send the delivery report to their admin to troubleshoot using the Exchange Online message trace tool.